mrrhak/khqr_sdk/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea to improve Flutter KHQR SDK
+about: Suggest an idea for this project
 title: "[FEATURE REQUEST]"
 labels: improvement
 assignees: ''

 ---

-### :speech_balloon: Description
+**Is your feature request related to a problem?
+Please describe.**
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

+**Describe the solution you'd like**
-A clear and concise description of what you would like to be added to KHQR SDK.
+A clear and concise description of what you want to happen.

-### :question: Platform
-Is this feature request for a specific platform?
-E.g. Web / iOS / Android / MacOS / Windows / Linux
+**Describe alternatives you've considered**
+A clear and concise description of any alternative solutions or features you've considered.

+**Additional context**
+Add any other context or screenshots about the feature request here.